eriter/fluffy-tribble/README.md

 - A db: handling the relevant values in-memory did accelerate my path into working through the functional requirements, but it was ultimately shortsighted.
 I could have used a db console to work through the SQL/db modeling section.

 - Similarly to the above, I plunged into a node implementation on the theory that this would be a relatively lightweight piece of software and it couldn’t hurt to keep my brain in JS mode throughout development.
 Rails might have helped me avoid some sticky bits where I was unfamiliar with express configuration, and saved me time to focus on what matters.
-And it would almost certainly have nudged me towards a db like sqlite which would have utility elsewhere in the take-home.
+And it would have nudged me towards a db like sqlite which would have utility elsewhere in the take-home.

 - Encapsulation/separation of concerns: I found myself almost entirely working in the existing starter files (once copied into my little node app).
 In a production setting where we might be expanding and maintaining this code for a while I would probably extract the parallel video and visibility fetching calls to a service object, in part to keep that logic in sync and in part to make playlist.js and dashboard.js easier to read and focused on their particular interfaces